 Feminism can in her opinion also be used as a political activator also for bigger political causes.
-In the early years this was their “guerilla” strategy as bigger powers tended not to adress women voters.
-This now has changed however.
+In the early years, this was their “guerilla” strategy as bigger powers tended not to address women, voters.
+This now has changed, however.

-The feminist movement is now particulary trying to influence female politicians and tries to lobby for good law making, An example of this is the new law against domestic violence and violence against women in general that has just passed parliament.
-However having a law and enforcing them are again two different issues as corruption is present everywhere.
+The feminist movement is now particularly trying to influence female politicians and tries to lobby for good lawmaking, An example of this is the new law against domestic violence and violence against women in general that has just passed parliament.
+However, having a law and enforcing them are again two different issues as corruption is present everywhere.

-Biljana continues: Women in Serbia in general enjoy a certain level of equality, at least in the urban area’s.
+Biljana continues: Women in Serbia, in general, enjoy a certain level of equality, at least in the urban areas.
 Girls are overrepresented in higher education and in the population of Belgrade.
-On the countryside often the girls choose to follow advanced education in Belgrade while the boys stay at home to take care of the family farm and land that traditionally is inherited in the male line of succesion.
+In the countryside often the girls choose to follow advanced education in Belgrade while the boys stay at home to take care of the family farm and land that traditionally is inherited in the male line of succession.
 This results in villages almost ridden of young women.
-Education however does not guarantee economic independence for lack of enough positions for the skills learned at University.
+Education, however, does not guarantee economic independence for lack of enough positions for the skills learned at University.

-She adds: State support for war scared families especially refugees who fled etnic cleansing in other parts of ex-Yugoslavia, amongst them many widows has disappeared.
+She adds: State support for war scared families especially refugees who fled ethnic cleansing in other parts of ex-Yugoslavia, amongst them many widows have disappeared.
 This leaves support to private charity and family.
-The victims of rape and the children resulting from these crimes largely stand alone.
+The victims of rape and the children resulting from these crimes largely stand-alone.
 The wars are preferably not talked about as memories and emotions are too fresh and

 nobody can already say “I am sorry”